 U Tong Chuk’s official career began in the late 1960s.
-Like many current members of the central leadership, U’s first official position was as an instructor for the KWP Organization Guidance Department [OGD].
+Like many current members of the central leadership, U’s first official position was as an instructor under the KWP Organization Guidance Department [OGD].
 He was eventually promoted to section chief where he was trained and tasked to work in counterintelligence at State Security.
 His State Security appointment was made personally by late leader Kim Jong Il (Kim Cho’ng-il).
 U served in several overseas tours of duty, primarily in central and east Europe.
-In the 1980s he was promoted to and held several middle management positions in the surveillance and foreign affairs bureaus.
-He was promoted to department director and elevated to Vice Minister in the 1990s.
-He may have started working as one of State Security’s leading officials as early as 2007 or 2008, however according to his official biography broadcast on state media in September 2010, he was appointed senior vice minister of State Security in September 2009.
+In the 1980s he was promoted to and held several middle management positions in State Security’s surveillance and foreign affairs bureaus.
+He was promoted to department director and elevated to Vice Minister in the 1990s where he coordinated the DPRK’s relationships with foreign intelligence agencies.

 On 28 September 2010 U was a rostrum member at the 3rd Party Conference where he was elected a full (regular) member of the Party Central Committee(CC KWP), an alternate member of the Political Bureau. and member of the Party Central Military Commission.
-Gen. U accompanied KJI and Kim Jong Un to a concert given by the art propaganda squad of KPA Unit #10215, part of the MSS.
+Gen. U accompanied KJI and Kim Jong Un to a concert given by the art propaganda squad of KPA Unit #10215, subordinate to State Security.
 The concert was Kim Jong Un’s first reported public appearance after events of the 3rd Party Conference.
 U would go on to attend a number of inspection tours and other events with Kim Jong Il.
-In May 2011, U Tong Chuk attended Kim Jong Il’s meeting with senior Russian intelligence officials.
-Based on depictions in DPRK state media, U appeared to be the responsible official in charge of that meeting.
-During that meeting Gen. U introduced Kim Jong Un (who was not publicly identified as having attended) to the visiting delegation.
+By all outward appearances, U was State Security’s leading official; in fact he was the public face for Military Security Command [MSC] director Gen. Kim Won Hong who was quietly appointed Minister of State Security in 2010.

-U Tong Chuk’s last known public appearance occurred at a memorial ceremony for Kim Jong Il in late March 2012.
-At the 4th Party Conference and 5th session of the 12th Supreme People’s Assembly in April 2012, Gen. U was not listed as a member of the KWP Political Bureau or Party Central Military Commission and the NDC.
+Gen. U made his last public appearance as a senior official in March 2012.
+At the 4th Party Conference and 5th session of the 12th Supreme People’s Assembly in April 2012, Gen. U was removed from the KWP Political Bureau and Party Central Military Commission and the NDC.
 His political offices were assumed by Gen. Kim Won Hong as the MSS’ member of the NDC.
 His observed appearance in DPRK state media was in July 2013.